Houliang-Zhou/SGCN/README.md

 ### Dataset
 **ADNI**

 We download this dataset from [here](https://adni.loni.usc.edu/data-samples/access-data/).
 We treat multi-modal imaging scans as a brain graph.

 ### How to run classification?
-Training and testing are integrated in file `main.py`.
+The whole training framework is integrated in file `main.py`.
 To run
 ```
 python main.py
 ```